 On cruise ships mostly fan coil units are used.
 They provide the cabins with heating and/or cooling via a 2-, 3- or 4-pipe system.
-To control the room temperature the most accurate results, in both full- and partial load conditions, can be achieved by using Pressure Independent Balancing and Control Valves (PIBCV).
+To control the room temperature the most accurate results, in both full- and partial load conditions, can be achieved by using Pressure Independent balancing and Control Valves (PICV).
 They are simply set to the required flow under full load conditions and function as automatic flow limiter.

 Once a matching actuator is mounted on the valve, a cabin temperature controller or Ship Management System allows accurate temperature control in partial load conditions.
 No overflow situation will occur, increasing the energy efficiency of the heat or cooling source.

 In case of stand-alone cabin temperature controllers, these ideally not only control the actuator but also include manual control of the fan speed in the fan coil unit.

 Offers a high level of comfort by heating spaces from the floor up.
 The heat is spread evenly and because it is situated in the floor it doesn't take up any precious room space.
 It can be used to heat the cabins but is mostly used to heat the bathroom floors, where the comfort requirements are the highest.

 Hydronic balancing of HVAC heating and cooling systems is essential for many reasons.
 It is a requirement to achieve proper passenger comfort as well as the system to run as efficient as possible.
 In case the hydronic balance is not properly in place passenger complaints, extra costs and reduced life-time value of the system can be expected.
 Danfoss offers a hydronic balancing solution for heating and/or cooling and hot water systems in passenger cabins on cruise ships: